Badatos/neverwinterguide_FR/03 - Locations of Neverwinter.md

 The establishment is chock-full of bric-a-brac.
 Rather than viewing the establishment as cluttered or disorganized, however, many view it as a beautiful tribute to "Old Padhiver" and a vital part of preserving the city's history.
 Indeed, many travelers visit the tavern and pay its high prices for drinks and/or lodging simply to enjoy the relics collected at the establishment.

 Madame Rosene, now roughly 70 years old, runs the establishment.
-In 1479 DR, she was secretly the leader of the Sons of Alagondar (i.e., the Graycloaks), a rebel group that opposed Lord Neverember's rule in the city.
-The faction, now, has largely made peace with Neverember's rule, many members even enlisting in Padhiver's army (feeling it better that they control their own army rather than continuing to let Mintarn mercenaries have power in the city).
+In 1479 DR, she was secretly the leader of the Sons of Alagondar (i.e., the Graycloaks), a rebel group that opposed Lord Longuebraise's rule in the city.
+The faction, now, has largely made peace with Longuebraise's rule, many members even enlisting in Padhiver's army (feeling it better that they control their own army rather than continuing to let Mintarn mercenaries have power in the city).
 Madame Rosene is a fount of knowledge regarding the city's history and will happily chat about old times with patrons.

 |![Book](book.svg)**En savoir plus**|
 |---|